stelligent/config-lint/README.md

 * type: everything should be "value" for now
 * key: the JMES path used to find data in a resource
 * op: the operation to be performed on the data returned by searching for the JMES path
-* value: needed to most operations
+* value: needed for most operations

 For example, to test that an AWS instance type has one of two values:
 ```